bflanders/sudoku_boards/README.md

 Create solved boards first, then make puzzles.

 ## Introduction
-Most people's interactions with computers and Sudoku is creating a solver in a computer science course.
+Most programmers are familiar with building a Sudoku solver.
 I ran across a discussion thread on Reddit where someone was trying to create "completed" sudoku boards (an 9 X 9 grid of numbers with uniqueness across rows, columns, and "blocks").
-That's a fun spin on the problem.
-I also thought that if you can make a completed board, you could tweak the algorithm to develop puzzles (creating masks of the board that will lead to a unique solution).
+That seemed fun.
+I also thought that if you can make a completed board, you could tweak the algorithm to develop puzzles (partially filled board that only have one solution).
 Here is what we are going to do:

     * Make a board builder
     * Make a solver